Travel Picks: Top 10 sunrise destinations

 NEW YORK (Reuters) - Residents of the Northern Hemisphere are downright giddy this time of year with the official arrival of spring.
-In honour of longer days, sunshine and the tantalising prospect of summer on the horizon, Cheapflights.com has chosen its top 10 list of places around the world to see a magnificent sunrise.
+In honor of longer days, sunshine and the tantalizing prospect of summer on the horizon, Cheapflights.com has chosen its top 10 list of places around the world to see a magnificent sunrise.
 Reuters has not endorsed this list:

 1. Haleakala National Park, Hawaii, USA